c0dehot/advancedjs/learningjs101.md

 ## API Calls ##
 API calls can be one of 4 types:
-- GET: ex. a normal browser-based URL call is a GET request.
+- GET: e`x. a normal browser-based URL call is a GET request.
 - POST: when you submit a form, it's a POST request (as you are POSTing bigger data)
 - PUT/DELETE: these are like POST/GET, but for update and delete operations.

+...
+TO BE CONTINUED ... please ask if there are topics you would like covered in particular